How you will learn

 In addition to lectures and tutorials, there are many other teaching methods used across the University.

-Practical and lab sessions are common in many science, engineering and health-related degrees, whilst field trips or field work form an important part of other degree programmes.
+Practical and lab sessions are common in many science, engineering and health-related degrees, while field trips or field work form an important part of other degree programmes.
 Through these sessions, you will have the opportunity to put your theoretical knowledge into practice.

 If you are an art and design student, you will have your own studio space to develop your skills, mostly through project-based learning.